Do forex traders pay tax on trades?

 6 | 1010 USD | 500 USD | +510 USD | $50 |

-Below you can find a table showing the forex taxation of some countries in the world.
+The table with the forex taxation of some countries in the world is shown below.

 Country | Tax type | Tax rate |